awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-sample-requests.md

 You have to configure most of the operations in the Amazon Pinpoint Postman collection before you can use them\.
 For `GET` and `DELETE` operations, you typically only need to modify the variables that are set on the **Pre\-request Script** tab\.

 **Note**
-When you use the IAM policy that's shown in [step 1\.1](tutorials-using-postman-iam-user.md#tutorials-using-postman-iam-user-create-policy), you can't execute any of the `DELETE` requests that are included in this collection\.
+When you use the IAM policy that's shown in [Step 1\.1](tutorials-using-postman-iam-user.md#tutorials-using-postman-iam-user-create-policy), you can't execute any of the `DELETE` requests that are included in this collection\.

 For example, the `GetCampaign` operation requires you to specify a `projectId` and a `campaignId`\.
 On the **Pre\-request Script** tab, both of these variables are present, and are populated with example values\.
 These example values are highlighted in the following image\.
 Delete the example values and replace them with the appropriate values for your Amazon Pinpoint project and campaign\.